john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="prusik"></a>Prusik

-You will need to know how to tie a Prusik if you ever want to repel from a climb.
-Repelling is the absolute most basic self-rescue technique for rock climbers.
-And repelling is often the only way down from a multi-pitch climb.
+You will need to know how to tie a Prusik if you ever want to rappel from a climb.
+Rappelling is the absolute most basic self-rescue technique for rock climbers.
+And rappelling is often the only way down from a multi-pitch climb.

 <a href="https://youtu.be/CP7iAF_YU7A?t=7" target="_blank">
 <img src="/assets/images/knots/prusik_639px.png"